idia640/course-materials/weekly-rubric.md

 **Assignments are always due before class.** Anything with a submission SHA after 5:30 on Wednesday of that week is late.

 Each week will include one or more readings of a topical nature.
 Students are expected to compose a short, weekly review on that topic.
-The first part summarizes key learning points, while the second provides demonstrative, positive or negative examplars (with screen shots and explanation), drawn from actual media, websites, or applications.
+The first part summarizes key learning points, while the second provides demonstrative, positive or negative exemplars (with screen shots and explanation), drawn from actual media, websites, or applications.

 - There are 10 weekly reports.
 - Each report is worth 5 points.
 - You can miss 1 and still get full credit.

-Each weekly report is assesed as follows:
+Each weekly report is assessed as follows:

 1. Did you include both sections (key learning points and your examples)?
 (1 point)